xamidovscode/UniverBackend/README.md

-# PERSONAL CV
+# BOILERPLATE

-This is a CV PROJECT that Crafted with love by Project Managers.
+This is a BOILERPLATE that Crafted with love by Project Managers.

 ## Getting Started